shubhammca88/kubestarter-2025/K8S/3.Deployment/replica.md

 kubectl scale deployment/nginx-deploy -n nginx --replicas=1
 ```
 ## `Rolling update`
 In Kubernetes, a rolling update is a deployment strategy that allows you to update your application (deployed as Pods) with zero downtime.
 It does this by incrementally replacing old Pods with new ones.
-This ensures that your application remains available to users even during the update process.

 ## Uefull command
 ```bash